-Over half the acreage used for wholesale trade and industry is located within Yakima County's cities (3,5161,816 acres).
-The remaining amount of land in this use is spread across the rural lands (1,534312 acres), designated agricultural lands (559624 acres) and UGAs (541410 acres).
+Over half the acreage used for wholesale trade and industry is located within Yakima County's cities (1,816 acres).
+The remaining amount of land in this use is spread across the rural lands (312 acres), designated agricultural lands (624 acres) and UGAs (410 acres).
 The large quantity of this type of land use in the rural and agricultural areas is the result of railroad tracks running up the Lower Valley.

-For additional information on wholesale trade and industry, ~~the reader should~~ refer to the Economic Development Element.
+For additional information on wholesale trade and industry, refer to the Economic Development Element.